Fzainn/NGS-Pipeline/README.md

 ## Conclusion
 We here report NGS pipeline analyzing E.coli dataset, navigating through meticulous quality checks, precise alignments and robust variant calling.
-Designed for streamlined efficiency which find out bundle of SVs most of them are SNPs, opening up a pathway for deeper insights into genetic variation.
+Designed for streamlined efficiency which find out bundle SNPs, opening up a pathway for deeper insights into genetic variation.
 The discovered SNPs hold potential for understanding antibiotic resistance, evolutionary adaptations, and metabolic pathways.
 ##### Future Directions To extend the impact of this work, several questions arise for further analysis:

 * Which identified SNPs correlate with antibiotic resistance mechanisms in E. coli?